OpenEvalProject/evals/manuscripts/elife-35588/v2/manuscript.md

 ## Results

-## Evidence for a ‘cis’ acting SAC1
+### Evidence for a ‘cis’ acting SAC1

 Loss of SAC1 ‘trans’ activity would cause accumulation of its PtdIns4P substrate in membranes like the PM and Golgi where the lipid is synthesized, whereas loss of ‘cis’ activity predicts accumulation of PtdIns4P in the ER (Figure 1D).
 Saccharomyces cerevisiae with deletions of their Sac1 gene show 6–10 fold increases in PtdIns4P mass (Rivas et al., 1999; Hughes et al., 2000; Guo et al., 1999), with PtdIns4P reported at both the PM (Roy and Levine, 2004; Stefan et al., 2011) and the ER (Roy and Levine, 2004; Tahirovic et al., 2005; Cai et al., 2014), depending on the probe used.
 RNAi of SAC1 in mammalian cells causes 1–2 fold accumulation of PtdIns4P (Cheong et al., 2010; Dickson et al., 2016; Goto et al., 2016), with accumulation reported in the ER (Cheong et al., 2010; Blagoveshchenskaya et al., 2008).
 On the other hand, acute knock-out of SAC1 in HeLa cells with CRISPR/Cas9 was reported to induce PtdIns4P accumulation on the PM and endosomes (Dong et al., 2016).
 However, these experiments are hard to interpret, since the SACM1L gene is essential to the survival of single mammalian cells (Blomen et al., 2015; Wang et al., 2015; Liu et al., 2008).
 Phenotypes in RNAi and knock-out experiments are therefore observed during the rundown of SAC1 protein levels before the cells die.
 The phenotype observed may thus be exquisitely sensitive to the precise amount of SAC1 protein remaining in the cell at the time of the experiment.

 ![Figure 1.](https://cdn.elifesciences.org/articles/35588/elife-35588-fig1-v2.jpg)

 **Figure 1.:** (A) A soluble fragment of SAC1 (SAC1∆TMD) is inhibited by peroxide and bpV(HOpic).
 (B) SAC1 expression depletes PM PtdIns4P.
 COS-7 cells transfected with GFP-P4M and either FKBP-mCherry (Ctrl), SAC1∆TMD-FKBP-mCherry or catalytically inactive SAC1∆TMD/C389S-FKBP-mCherry were imaged live by confocal microscopy.
 Representative images are shown (bar = 10 µm).
 The graph shows P4M intensity at the plasma membrane (defined by CellMask deep red dye) normalized to total cell intensity; box and whisker plot shows quartiles and 5–95 percentiles of 90 cells from three independent experiments.
 P values derive from Dunn’s multiple comparison test compared to Ctrl after a Kruskal-Wallis test (p<10–4).
 (C) Peroxide and bpV(HOpic) inhibit SAC1 in live cells.
 COS-7 cells were transfected with P4M and SAC1∆TMD as in B and imaged by time-lapse confocal microscopy.
 500 µM peroxide or 10 µM bpV(HOpic) were added at time 0.
 P4M intensity was quantified as in B. Data are means ± s.e. of 44 or 45 cells from four independent experiments.
 Scale bar = 10 µm.
 (D) Predicted PtdIns4P accumulation for ‘cis’ and ‘trans’ operation of SAC1.
 (E) Peroxide does not disrupt ORP5 localization at ER-PM MCS.
 Images show TIRF images of COS-7 cells expressing GFP-ORP5 at the indicated times.
 Traces are means with s.e. shaded for 31–32 cells from three independent experiments.
 (F–G) SAC1 inhibitors cause PtdIns4P accumulation in the ER.
 Time-lapse images of representative COS-7 cells expressing GFP-P4M (F) or GFP-P4C (G) and treated with inhibitors at time 0.
 The insets are 10 µm squares, and are expanded at right and show PtdIns4P accumulation relative to a co-expressed ER marker, iRFP-Sec61β.
-Graphs show P4M intensity at the ER (defined by iRFP-Sec61β) normalized to total cell intensity; data are means ± s.e. of 38–41 (F) or 29–30 (G) cells from three (G) or four (F) independent experiments.10.7554/eLife.35588.003Figure 1—source data 1.10.7554/eLife.35588.004Figure 1—source data 2.10.7554/eLife.35588.005Figure 1—source data 3.10.7554/eLife.35588.006Figure 1—source data 4.10.7554/eLife.35588.007Figure 1—source data 5.
+Graphs show P4M intensity at the ER (defined by iRFP-Sec61β) normalized to total cell intensity; data are means ± s.e. of 38–41 (F) or 29–30 (G) cells from three (G) or four (F) independent experiments.

 As an alternative approach, we exploited acute chemical inhibition of SAC1.
 As a member of an especially redox-sensitive family of lipid phosphatases, SAC1 is inherently sensitive to inhibition by oxidizing compounds including bis-peroxovanadates (bpVs) and hydrogen peroxide (Rosivatz et al., 2006; Ross et al., 2007).
 In fact, treatment of cells with 500 µM peroxide was shown to induce a massive 7-fold accumulation of PtdIns4P in mammalian cells (Ross et al., 2007).
 We therefore sought to determine where such PtdIns4P accumulations occur, using our unbiased probe GFP-P4M that detects all cellular pools of PtdIns4P (Hammond and Balla, 2015; Hammond et al., 2014).